raph2d68/ML-project-road_seg/README.md

 ## Run instructions :

-Scripts to run :
+Scripts :

+- **run.py** runs the training of the model, makes a prediction with the test set and makes a submission.

     - **training.py** contains the code used to train the U-Net model.
     - **prediction.py** contains the code that generates a prediction from test images and a trained model.
 Toggle the parameter ```bool POSTPROCESS``` to enable or not the post-processing on the predicted images.

+Steps to run project :

 1. Modify your parameters, such as the paths or the epoch numbers in ```parameters.py```
 1. Make sure you have the right packages, have a look at ```requirements.txt``` if necessary.
-1. To save time during parameters tuning, the training can be done without prediction (testing) and submission.
-The following commands runs the training of the model, and then runs a prediction from the trained model.
+1. To save time during parameters tuning, the training can be done without prediction (testing) and submission :

 First clone the repo and go to your directory.